FudaWiki/fudawiki-files/hanafuda/hwatu.md

 ![hwatu_january_hikari.png](/suryongfiles/hwatu_january_hikari.png =80x)![hwatu_march_hikari.png](/suryongfiles/hwatu_march_hikari.png =80x)![hwatu_august_hikari.png](/suryongfiles/hwatu_august_hikari.png =80x)![hwatu_november_hikari.png](/suryongfiles/hwatu_november_hikari.png =80x)![hwatu_december_hikari.png](/suryongfiles/hwatu_december_hikari.png =80x)

-Finally, the practice of marking each bright card with a circle containing the character '光' (*hikari*) (which makes it easier to distinguish Bright cards from Animal cards) came from special Hachi-hachi-bana patterns from Japan which also had these marks.
+The practice of marking each bright card with a circle containing the character '光' (*hikari*) (which makes it easier to distinguish Bright cards from Animal cards) came from special Hachi-hachi-bana patterns from Japan which also had these marks.
 Many hanafuda manufacturers offered such types of hanafuda at the time, or some variation of it ([Nintendo](/en/hanafuda/manufacturers/nintendo)'s deck featured a circled '福' (*fuku*) instead of '光').

 Both Nihon Karuta and Oishi Tengudo claim to have invented the use of circled '光' to mark bright cards.